Make sure you have the things listed below before starting:

 How to use the Rhino Integration?

-After installing the Rhino plugin, the plugin’s action button can be found at the top of the page, as shown below.
-When moving your mouse at the left most edge of the plugin, you will be able to move it in different positions.
+Once installed, the plugin’s action button can be found at the top of the page, as shown below.
+In the case of an error occurring right away, try to run Rhino as administrator.

-The four buttons show below are present regardless of which tab is active.
+The section below is always present, regardless of which tab is active:

 - LCA in Cloud: Transfers the model directly to One Click LCA’s cloud platform.